SENSAAS/sensaas/README.md

 ## Run meta-sensaas.py

+**1. Virtual Screening**

-**1. If you want to process a sdf file containing several molecules as for example several conformers for Target and/or Source:**
+This script is suited for performing virtual screenings of sdf files containing several molecules (database mode).
+For example, if you want to process a sdf file containing several conformers for Target and/or Source.
+Solutions are ranked in descending order of score and a similarity matrix is provided.
+The syntax is:

  	python meta-sensaas.py molecules-target.sdf molecules-source.sdf

- Example:
+**Example**

+ The following example works with 2 files from the directory examples/

 	python meta-sensaas.py examples/IMATINIB.sdf examples/IMATINIB_parts.sdf